2025 Storm Events in Long Beach

 California Heights represents Long Beach's largest historic district with over 1,500 homes, predominantly featuring Spanish Colonial Revival architecture from the 1920s.
 Clay tile roofs remain the preferred choice here, matching the neighborhood's original aesthetic while providing exceptional longevity in the coastal climate.
 HOA oversight in this area tends toward preserving the unified Spanish-style appearance that defines the community.

 Naples stands apart as Long Beach's premier waterfront enclave, where Mediterranean and coastal contemporary homes line canal-side streets.
 Salt exposure reaches its highest levels in Naples, making material selection critical.
-Many homeowners in this upscale community opt for concrete or clay tile despite higher costs, recognizing that the investment pays dividends through extended roof life and reduced maintenance in the harsh marine environment.
+Many homeowners in this upscale community opt for concrete or clay tile despite higher initial investment, recognizing that the decision pays dividends through extended roof life and reduced maintenance in the harsh marine environment.

 Bixby Knolls offers a more varied roofing landscape, with mid-century and ranch-style homes featuring diverse roof configurations.
 The tree-lined streets provide some protection from direct sun exposure, though the mix of flat and pitched roofs requires contractors familiar with multiple installation techniques.
 Downtown Long Beach presents an entirely different challenge, where high-rise condos and commercial buildings rely primarily on flat roof systems like TPO and EPDM membranes designed for the modern urban environment.